singularitti/ComposableCommands.jl/docs/src/developers/contributing.md

     It's particularly helpful if you do this after your first pull request because you'll know all the parts that could be explained better.

-Thanks for contributing to CommandComposer!
+Thanks for contributing to ComposableCommands!